 Disgusted and homesick, Mann went home to Nebraska and was suspended by the National League.
 The homesickness did not last, however.
 Mann latched on with an independent team in Creston, Iowa, for a few games until Judge Landis told him to desist.12 Reds owner August Herrmann expected to have Mann back with the Reds for the 1924 season but was apparently surprised to learn that his player, for whom he had paid $10,000, was suspended by the league.
 He was also apparently surprised to learn that Mann wanted to retire and that the Cardinals knew it before they sold him to the Reds.
 Mann told Herrmann in April that he was going to retire and asked for his release.
 Hermann could not release Mann until he was reinstated by the league.
 After a series of arcane bureaucratic maneuvers and a change of heart by Mann, in early June, he was transferred to the Braves for his third incarnation with that team.13

 Mann played the remainder of the 1924 season with the Braves, all of the next two seasons and 29 games in 1927 before being waived to the Giants on July 18.
 John McGraw, tired of being on the receiving end of Mann’s prowess against lefties, now had a veteran right-handed batter on his bench.
 Mann, who had an occasional start in the outfield, hit .328 (.352 against southpaws) and slugged .507 in 67 at-bats for the third-place Giants.
 The Giants competed for the 1928 pennant with the Cardinals all season before finally settling on second place.
-Mann, in his final major-league season, was McGraw’s fourth outfielder, getting into 82 games, his most since 1922.
+Mann, in his final major-league season, was McGraw’s fourth outfielder, getting into 82 games, the most since 1922.
 He hit .264 with very little power and 25 RBIs.
 He played 68 games in the outfield, mostly in right, but played center and left as well.
 Mann was hitting in the low .300s in early June and was the cleanup batter for several games in June and July.
 He played his last major-league game on September 30, 1928, at the Polo Grounds.
 He had a single in two at-bats.
 Except for a very brief stint with the Buffalo Bisons in 1929, Mann’s playing career was over.

 Mann played 16 seasons in the big leagues.
 He played in 1,498 games and hit .282 with 203 doubles, 106 triples, 44 homers, and 503 RBIs.
 He struck out about 40 percent more often than he walked (464 strikeouts vs. 324 walks).
 Although very fast, he was not a productive basestealer.
 His best year was 1918, when he pilfered 21 sacks.
 It was good for tenth place in the league but not even half of league leader Max Carey’s 58.
 Mann played 1,368 games in the outfield with 173 assists and 97 errors (.966 fielding percentage).
 He twice led the National League in assists among left fielders but in those same years, 1918 and 1919, he led the league in errors as well.
 Les had at least six four-hit games.
 The first came on May 19, 1916, and the last came on July 18, 1925.